elastic/apm/specs/agents/tracing-spans.md

 `span_stack_trace_min_duration`.
 (Previously
 `span_frames_min_duration`.)

-Agents based on OpenTelemetry should implement this with:
+Agents based on OpenTelemetry should capture this in a span attribute: `elastic.span.stack_trace`.
-- configuration option: `elastic_span_stack_trace_min_duration`.
-- span attribute: `elastic.span.stack_trace`.
 Stack trace should be stored in plain text using the usual text format of the platform.

 #### `span_stack_trace_min_duration` configuration